MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

       }
     }

 This solution enables the user to start the song again when it is finished playing, without having to press the stop button first.
-The code for the start and stop buttons are at the end of the “app.js” script in the <a href="https://github.com/MeltingPlanet/WebMusicEducation" target="_blank">repository</a>.
+The code for the start and stop buttons are at the end of the “app.js” script in the GitHub <a href="https://github.com/MeltingPlanet/WebMusicEducation" target="_blank">repository</a>.
 Please have a look at the code if you want to see how it all fits together.
 We’ve made comments on most parts of the code to make it more understandable.

 ## Future Development